Introducing Robbie Mullens - a 24 year old supermarket employee.

 "It's out of Springfield," said Ryan.
 "If I can pick it up, it's my go-to station for eighty's music."

 It's a short drive to Denny's.
 The parking lot is not too crowded and Robbie backs the SUV into a parking space.
 Everyone gets out and goes inside, where they are seated right away.
-The waitress approaches and notices Robbie.
+The waitress approaches.

 "Robbie!
 Long time no see!
 How are you?"